How to Determine if a Rectangle is Perfect

 In this code, we use a points

-set to record the vertex coordinates of the final shape formed by the smaller rectangles in rectangles
+set to record the coordinates of all the vertices of the final shape made by the small rectangles in rectangles

 .
-The key logic lies in how to add coordinates to points
+The key logic is how we add coordinates to the points

 If a vertex p

-set, remove it; if it does not exist in the points
+set, remove it; if it is not in the set, add it.

-set should finally have only 4 vertices, right?
+set should have exactly 4 vertices.
 If len(points) != 4

-, it indicates that the final shape formed is definitely not a perfect rectangle.
+, the final shape is definitely not a perfect rectangle.

-, does it guarantee that the final shape is a perfect rectangle?
-Not necessarily, because the problem does not state that there are no overlapping smaller rectangles in rectangles
+, the shape is a perfect rectangle?
+Not really, because the problem does not say the small rectangles in rectangles

-, but also to ensure that the remaining points in points
+, but we also need to make sure that the coordinates of the remaining points in points

-are exactly the four theoretical coordinates of a perfect rectangle.
-Let's take a look at the code:
+match the four theoretical vertices of a perfect rectangle.
+Here is the code:

 class Solution {